Buddy film: Female–female friendships

 A female buddy film is similar to a buddy film except that the main characters are women, and it is centered on their situation.
 The cast may be mainly female depending on the plot.
 There are far fewer female buddy films than there are male buddy films; however, notable examples include 1991's Thelma and Louise, which had a popular impact similar to Butch Cassidy and the Sundance Kid and paved the way for onscreen female friendships such as those in Waiting to Exhale, Walking and Talking, and Fried Green Tomatoes.

 Hybrid genres

 Buddy films are often hybridized with other film genres, such as road movies, Westerns, comedies, and action films featuring police.
 The "threats to [the] masculinity" of the male–male relationship depend on the genre: women in comedies, the law in films about outlaw buddies, and criminals in action films about cop buddies.

 History

 Ancient archetype

-Buddy literature dates back as early as The Epic of Gilgamesh, which details the combat and subsequent bonding of Gilgamesh and Enkidu, followed by their heroic adventures together.
+Buddy literature dates back as early as the ancient Mesopotamian Epic of Gilgamesh, which details the combat and subsequent bonding of Gilgamesh and Enkidu, followed by their heroic adventures together.
 Gardner and Maier consider it to be possibly the first of "friendship literature," which would later feature prominently in Greek and Roman works.